• Skip to primary navigation

 Manju George

+I am a Stage 3b rectal cancer survivor.
 Immediately after my diagnosis in 2017, I joined COLONTOWN.
-By training, I am a DVM PhD, with post-doctoral training and research experience in Cell and Cancer Biology.
-After I joined COLONTOWN I became instantly aware of how I could use my background in Cancer Biology, to educate fellow patients and caregivers, as they navigated their cancer journey.
+By training, I am a DVM (Doctor of Veterinary Medicine) and a PhD.
+My professional background is as a researcher in the lab working in Cell and Cancer Biology.
+After I joined COLONTOWN I became instantly aware of how I could use my background in Cancer Biology to educate fellow patients and caregivers, as they navigated their cancer journey.

 The time I have spent in COLONTOWN has greatly broadened my view of cancer research and in some ways brought the kind of clarity and perspective that is only possible with the experience of cancer as a patient.
 I am able to leverage this unique perspective as a Patient Advocate with the Stand Up to Cancer CRC Dream Team, various cancer and CRC specific meetings and conferences, and on Twitter (@manjuggm).
 This enables me to engage in discussions with leading clinicians and researchers in the CRC field and bring that information back to benefit the COLONTOWN membership.
 My impact in this advocacy space has been reflected in projects where I help bring patient perspective into clinical trial design.